shadrina/kotlin-grammar-antlr4/README.md

 All issues are described in TODO.txt.

 ## Testing
-After generating lexer and parser with ANTLR4 tool you can test the grammar running **test\Test.java**.
+After generating lexer and parser with ANTLR4 tool you can test the grammar running **testing\Test.java**.
 Test data can be taken from the [JetBrains's repo](https://github.com/JetBrains/kotlin/tree/master/compiler/testData/psi).
 Some other usages of generated files are in the **examples** folder.

 ## Links